HuntedCodes/openctf-pelican/README.md

 sudo -H pip3 install pipenv

 # Install Project deps.
+# If for some reason you can't use pipenv, create requirements.txt from Pipfile.
 pipenv install
-# If no Pipfile
-# pipenv install -r requirements.txt

 # Start the virtualenv.
 pipenv shell